History

 Although much has changed over the years, one thing remains the same, that is, our commitment to “Do Good for the Community”.
 Our Credit Union is focused on helping with financial literacy in our schools, donating time and funds to local non-profit groups, and serving our members with lower fees than other financials can offer.

 In January 2009, HCCU again expanded by adding the Hayward Hurricane Branch located at the Hayward High School.
-The Branch continues to serve faculty and students on Tuesday’s and Friday’s during the school year.
+The Branch continues to serve faculty and students on Thursday’s during the school year.

-Hayward Community Credit Union now serves 7 counties to include: Ashland, Barron, Bayfield, Douglas, Rusk, Sawyer and Washburn.
+Hayward Community Credit Union now serves nearly 7,500 members in our 7 county membership field to include: Ashland, Barron, Bayfield, Douglas, Rusk, Sawyer and Washburn.